cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

 # Site Config

 Site config is the main config for the terra-dev-site.
 Depending on your repo setup, site config may not be needed.
-If it is, it shoudl be located in the dev-site-config folder.
+If it is, it must be located in the dev-site-config folder.
 The site config below is for documentation purposes and may require modifications before use.

 [Default site config](https://github.com/cerner/terra-dev-site/blob/master/config/site/site.config.js)